gaitaldawamneh/jira-clone/README.md

 ##  authentication errors:
    - Authentication token not found(no token)
    - Authentication token is invalid(false result when varifying the token)
    - Authentication token is invalid: User not found. (no userid)
+## typescripts utils:

 ## database learned things:
+   - extending the entity class BaseEntity to its methods.
+   -
 ## nice assembly techniques :
    - async func(Promise<void>) does both  await establishDatabaseConnection(), initializeExpress();
    - initializeExpress(){express,cor,json,urlencoded,}